Understanding Response Rates in Huddle

 Why is the response rate important?

-How are response rates calculated?
+How is the response rate calculated?

-Why is the response rate higher when reviewing the Activity tab over a 3/6/12 month period?
+Why does the response rate appear higher when viewing the Activity tab over a 3, 6, or 12-month period?

 • Related Articles